cpignata/eimpact-sustainability-considerations/README.md

-# eimpact-sustainability-considerations
-E-Impact I-D on Sustainability Considerations
+# Environmental Sustainability in the IETF

+* Informational: “Environmental Sustainability Terms and Concepts”
+* IAB: "Architectural Considerations for Environmental Sustainability”
+* BCP: “Sustainability Considerations for Networking Protocols”